 Writing Prompt: Dramatize a Formative Moment in Your Life (Second Try)

 It's two weeks later.
 I finally got the green light to transfer schools.
-No one knows today is the day.
-It'll be a surprise for all my friends here.
-I'm sitting in the front office getting registered.
-After criticizing the school's old paint job, my mom turns to me and warns me that this is it and "there's no going back" and asks if I'm sure.
-Hell, yeah I'm sure.
+No one knows today is the day—it'll be a surprise for all my friends.
+I'm sitting in the front office, getting registered.

 The day moves quickly.
 I love my classes.
 I've already made new friends.
 People here are so nice.

-At the end of the day, I meet my boyfriend outside of his chemistry class to walk to the buses together.
-The new guy from Brooklyn is in that class with him and he wants us to meet.
-He is definitely funny and the accent doesn't fit his look at all.
-I notice he has really pretty big green eyes.
-We have only a couple minutes to talk before they head to the busses.
-I hope we'll become good friends.
+At the end of the day, I meet my boyfriend outside of his chemistry class so we can walk to the buses together.
+The new guy from Brooklyn is in that class with him, and my boyfriend wants us to meet.
+He’s definitely funny, and his accent doesn’t match his look at all.
+I notice he has really pretty, big green eyes.

 Comments